AbdullahJaswal/studentsync/README.md

 # StudentSync

 ### Instructions
+- Install Docker
+- `cd` to project folder from your terminal
-- Run `docker compose -f dev.compose.yml up`
+- Run `docker compose -f dev.compose.yml up` in the terminal
+- The website is accessible on `http://localhost:3000`